BVI-VFI: A Video Quality Database for Video Frame Interpolation: Introduction

-Video frame interpolation (VFI) is an important video processing technique which is used to synthesise intermediate frames between every two consecutive frames in a video sequence.
-VFI offers utility, and has been the subject of increased popularity, across many applications in recent years; these include slow motion generation~\cite{jiang2018super}, video compression~\cite{usman2016frame}, medical imaging~\cite{karani2017temporal} and animation production~\cite{siyao2021deep}.
-Driven by the development of various deep learning techniques and more powerful computational hardware, there has been a surge in the reporting of new video frame interpolation methods, which are generally classified into two groups: flow-based and kernel-based.
+{Other than frame repetition and averaging, early VFI methods employed in televisions and other display devices were mainly based on motion estimation and compensation, where motion vectors between frames were used to interpolate the intermediate pixels~\cite{bao2018high}.
+Recently,} driven by the development of various deep learning techniques and more powerful computational hardware, there has been a surge in the reporting of new video frame interpolation methods, which are generally classified into two groups: flow- and kernel-based.
 While flow-based methods rely on optical flow to warp reference frames, kernel-based approaches estimate local interpolation kernels to synthesise output pixels.
 Although these VFI approaches have delivered significant improvements in terms of interpolation performance~\cite{xu2019quadratic, danier2022spatio, lu2022video, argaw2022long, hu2022many, liu2022jnmr}, challenging scenarios still exist that cause interpolation failure; these often relate to content containing large motions, dynamic textures, and occlusions~\cite{danier2022spatio}.